-As Parliament prepares to vote on Theresa May's Brexit deal on 11 December, we look at how things may play out.
+As Parliament prepares to vote on Theresa May's Brexit deal, we look at how things may play out.

 How does the process work?